roncoin/dash-abe/README-POSTGRES.txt

 PostgreSQL on Debian/Ubuntu.

-Run the Bitcoin client to ensure that your copy of the block chain is up to date.
+Run the Dagra client to ensure that your copy of the block chain is up to date.

 Choose or create a system account to run Abe.
 Replace USER with its